dcntrd/nody-opcua-client/README.md

 ## Known issues
 * Write values to OpcUa Variable Nodes does currently work for some data types.
-* When subscribing to Nodes (MointoredDataItems) there are problems when you disconnect from the server and connect again, the newly created subscription fails.
-To solve it the client has to be restarted.
+* Subscription cleanup has to be improved.